 Guidelines for Course-Based Research

 - Proof of human subjects protection training »

-(this certificate must be submitted with every proposal)
+(this certificate must be submitted with every proposal and for all investigators)

 Proposals describe the research plan, explain the provisions to protect participants, and outline what steps will be taken to comply with federally-mandated legal and ethical guidelines.
 Each question in the protocol should be answered using non-technical language so that IRB members will have ample information to understand the proposed research project.

 Research proposals are given three possible types of approval: